HenrikWarf/deploy_to_agentspace/README.md

 ### 3. Configure Environment Variables

 The script uses a `.env` file to manage configuration.

-1. A `.env` file should already be present in this directory.
-2. Open the `.env` file and fill in the values for each variable.
+Open the `.env` file in this directory and fill in the values for each variable as described below.

 ```
+# Your Google Cloud Platform project ID.
+This is required for all commands.
 PROJECT_ID=""

-ProjectNumber=""
+# The GCP location where your reasoning engine is deployed (e.g., us-central1).
+Required for 'list-engines'.
+LOCATION="us-central1"

+# The ID of your Agentspace application.
+Required for 'register' and 'view'.
+# You can find this by running 'python deploy_to_agentspace.py list-apps'.
+# You can provide the full resource name and the script will extract the ID.
 APP_ID=""

+# A display name for your new ADK agent.
+Required for 'register'.
 DISPLAY_NAME=""

+# A description for your new ADK agent.
+Required for 'register'.
 DESCRIPTION=""

+# The resource path of your deployed reasoning agent.
+Required for 'register'.
+# You can find this by running 'python deploy_to_agentspace.py list-engines'.
 AGENT_RESOURCE_PATH=""

-LOCATION="us-central1"
+# The full resource name of the agent you want to unregister.
+Required for 'unregister'.
+# You can find this by running 'python deploy_to_agentspace.py view'.
 AGENT_NAME=""
 ```